AdobeDocs/experience-manager-64.en/help/release-notes/livefyre-feature-pack-206.md

 ## What is included in Livefyre Feature Pack 2.0.6 {#what-is-included-in-livefyre-feature-pack}

 This package integrates Livefyre's industry leading curation capabilities with your AEM instance, allowing you to publish valuable user-generated content (UGC) from social networks to your site in minutes.
-There are 3 different components to this package:
+There are three different components to this package:

 **Import UGC Content into AEM Assets**